Table of Contents

 What Does “Meditate on the Word” Mean?

 When we hear the word “meditate,” the words that come to our minds are “eyes closed,” “relaxing,” “finding peace,” or “emptying the mind and heart.”
-However, for believers of Christ, to meditate on the word means to think deeply on the Word of God.
+However, for believers of Christ, to meditate on the word means to think deeply about the Word of God.
 It is sometimes referred to as “daily devotional,” which means dedicating a few minutes of your day to spend time with the Lord.

 The idea of meditating on the Word of God is like meditation in a secular context, however, done in a Christian way.
 It is setting aside time and space to reflect on what is written in the Bible thoroughly.
 A time where one is focused and calm, not rushing to do anything but read and process God’s Word correctly.